ldbl/nginx-k8s/README.md

 replicaCount: 1
 ```

-it's not necessary to add all posible values here because they are inherites by the main values file :
+it's not necessary to add all posible values here because they are inheritd by the main values file :
 https://github.com/bitnami/charts/blob/master/bitnami/nginx/values.yaml
 In this file we only overwrite them .